gabrielelana/nested-comments-kata/README.md

 ]
 ```

-Should be rendred as HTML
+Should be rendered as HTML

 ```html
 <ul>